 - See who someone recently followed in real time — the Recent Follow app (iOS & Android)

-- How to See Who Someone Recently Followed on Instagram: The Complete Guide — the pillar guide (broad informational overview)
+- Recently Followed on Instagram: The Complete Guide (2026) — the pillar guide (broad informational overview)

 - Dolphin Radar Alternatives in 2026